 The transition to San Francisco was more difficult than I expected it to be.
 I thought California was sunny everywhere, but when we arrived – San Francisco was cold and rainy – I cried and cried!
 We were two kids completely alone and unprepared for this new place that was very different from New York City.

 Our first employers quickly became our best friends.
+I don’t know if we had ever felt so loved and unconditionally accepted by anyone in our lives.
+They were open and kind and caring.
 David and Devon were a lovely couple who were tragically beginning to be very sick with ARC (AIDS Related Conditions).

 They were dying.
 Our hearts were breaking.

 We spent Christmas Eve at the hospital with them when Devon’s pancreas began to fail.
-A few weeks later, they packed up everything they owned and moved to Eureka to live out the rest of their lives.
+A few weeks later, after Devon got out of the hospital, they packed up everything they owned and moved to Eureka to live out the rest of their lives.

 We never saw them again.

 Before we met David and Devon, it took us both some time to get work.
 Of course, our money ran out and we ended up living out of our car for a few weeks.
 We did what we could to be presentable – taking showers at the bay and keeping clean, getting up early and looking for work, talking to the local kids about where to find food, get medical care, be safe.

 I remember talking to my mom on the phone while we were living out of the car, and I told her everything was fine.
 I wanted her to not worry about me, but I was also afraid that if I spoke about my situation, I would not have the strength to move past it.
 I knew that if I stayed focused on getting work and a place to live that it would happen.
 (And of course, it did).